FriendsOfSymfony/FOSHttpCache/doc/user-context.rst

    on that information.
 The application then returns a response containing that hash in a custom header (``X-User-Context-Hash``) and with ``Content-Type`` ``application/vnd.fos.user-context-hash``.
-4. The caching proxy receives the hash response, copies the hash header to the client’s original request for ``/foo.php`` and restarts that request.
+4. The proxy server receives the hash response, copies the hash header to the client’s original request for ``/foo.php`` and restarts that request.
 5. If the response to this request should differ per user context, the application specifies so by setting a ``Vary: X-User-Context-Hash`` header.